Upcoming LASIG Webinars

 Self-access language learning in the web 2.0 era

-Date will follow
+Date will follow soon.

 Abstract: Self-access learning has been an important part of mainstream language learning since the 1970s.
 For many years, self-access centres provided materials and outside class learning opportunities that would normally be unavailable to students.
 However, in the digital era, we must examine previous paradigms of self-access learning and consider how we best support learning outside the classroom.
 In this podcast, I will focus on three questions: